Zum Inhalt

 Thumbnails

-Linking to Embedments
+Linking to Embeddings

-If, for example, consent is given for the "YouTube" integration via the CCM19-banner, all YouTube-videos on the page would already be enabled.
-If the visitor declines, the blocking overlay is displayed above each video, through which the iframe can be enabled subsequently.
+If, for example, consent is given for the “YouTube” integration via the CCM19-banner, all YouTube-videos on the page would already be enabled.
+If the visitor declines, the blocking overlay is displayed above each video, through which the iframe can be enabled retroactively.

-Alternatively, you can mark up iframes with the attributes data-ccm-loader-src and data-ccm-loader-group of the Script-Loader—the src-attribute is replaced in this process.
+Alternatively, you can mark up iframes with the attributes data-ccm-loader-src and data-ccm-loader-group from the Script-Loader—the src-attribute is replaced in this process.
 This prevents resources from being loaded prematurely.
 Use the same group name that you defined in the "Group for the Script-Loader" field of an integration to bind iframes to that integration.

 As an example, we want to block the following iframe: